BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 [4] You can install `ne` by entering `sudo apt install ne` on Ubuntu.

 [5] `grep` is short for `g/re/p` (Global search for Regular Expression and Print), a command in the original UNIX text editor `ed` (precursor to `vi`/`vim`).

+[6] If you are wondering why there is a mode which doesn't do any regular expression, this is because by turning off all regular expression matches, exact string search can be much faster.
+The datasets we have for this workshop are not large enough to see any differences, so we can't quite demonstrate this.
+But you can test it yourself on any large plain-text files that you can find.

+If you want to perform any benchmarking, you may find the command `time` to be useful.
+Just add it to the beginning of any command line, e.g.: `$ time grep -v protein_coding BDGP6_genes.gtf`